nudebandage/Hxrtflib/README.md

 ## <a id="introduction"></a>Introduction

 Neovim, Tkinter/Gtk text widgets don't support saving and loading of metadata related to text editing.
-While it's easy enough to add some bold and make some font changes.
-Saving this info and loadig this information is not include.
+While it's easy enough to get a bit of bold, italic, color action; saving and loading this formatting is not possible :(

-Hxrtflib allows arbitrary programming languages and text editors to easily gain this capability.
+Hxrtflib allows arbitrary programming languages and text editors to easily gain this capability in ~200 LOC.

 ### <a id="features"></a>Features